Richard Jones Spent 17 Years In Prison Because He Looked Remarkably Like An Actual Criminal

 “It made a lot of things understandable for me concerning this whole case.
 I just looked at how much me and this man looked alike and it was unbelievable.
 I believe it was a striking resemblance.
 It just blew me away.”

-A judge has now ruled that, based on this new evidence, no reasonable juror would have ever convicted Jones.
+A judge has now ruled that based on this new evidence, no reasonable juror would have ever convicted Jones.

 The Washington Post reported that on May 31, 1999, which happened to be Memorial Day and Richard Jones’ girlfriend’s birthday, Richard attended a party with family and friends at his home in Kansas City.